-- 4. Click on the ellipsis (the three dots) for more options, including to check device settings, blur background, turn off incoming video; - 5.
-Click on raise hand to indicate you wish to speak; - 6.
-Click on the show conversation icon to see the chat window on the right hand side of the screen; - If you do not have the chat window open and a message is entered into the chat, an orange dot will appear on the show conversation icon to indicate that there is a new message.

-- 7. Click on the show participants icon to see a list of all the participants in the proceeding; - 8.
-Click on the red phone icon to end the meeting when the proceeding is finished. - In the desktop app, participants can right click on up to four participants' videos to pin them to the screen so that they are always visible.

-- If using the web browser version, by default, Microsoft Teams will display the video of the person speaking. - Please note, on different devices, these options may appear in a different location.
+- 8. Near the end of the time scheduled for your conference or hearing, you may see an "End of Meeting" warning appear on the screen.
+This indicates that the time scheduled for the proceeding is almost up, but the judge will decide when to end the proceeding.
+When the judge ends the proceeding, click on the red phone icon to disconnect from the proceeding. - In the desktop app, participants can right click on up to four participants' videos to pin them to the screen so that they are always visible. - If using the web browser version, by default, Microsoft Teams will display the video of the person speaking. - Please note, on different devices, these options may appear in a different location.